Bhopal Gas Leak 1984: Causes, Impact, and Post-Disaster Measures

 • The act strengthens the regulations on pollution control and environment protection by hazardous industries.

-• Public Liability Insurance Act of 1991: The law provides public liability insurance for providing immediate relief to the persons affected by an accident occurring while handling any hazardous substance.
+• Public Liability Insurance Act of 1991: The law provides public liability insurance for providing immediate relief to persons affected by an accident occurring while handling any hazardous substance.

 The Characteristics, Uses, and Health Impacts of Methyl Isocyanate (MIC) – Root Cause of Bhopal Gas Leak